ubiquity-os-marketplace/text-conversation-rewards/README.md

 ## Plugin configuration

 Here is a possible valid configuration to enable this plugin.
+See [these files](./src/configuration) for more details.

 ```yaml